 4. His nickname was ‘Hairy Breeches’ or ‘Shaggy Breeches’

 This derives from Lothbrok allegedly boiling his cow-hide trousers in tar which he claimed protected him from the snake (or dragon, according to some sources) whilst winning his second wife Thora’s hand in marriage.

 5. He had several sons – many of whom have been verified as genuine historical figures

 While the fantastic stories about Lothbrok can be hard to verify, there is evidence to prove that his sons might have been real historical figures.
-Significantly more evidence exists about their authenticity than Lodbrok himself, with many living in the same places and times as the references made about them.
-The sons claimed to be Lodbrok’s direct offspring, giving further historical context to Lodbrok himself.
+Significantly more evidence exists about their authenticity than Lothbrok himself, with many living in the same places and times as the references made about them.
+The sons claimed to be Lothbrok’s direct offspring, giving further historical context to Lodthbrok himself.

 Indeed a Viking warrior called Bjorn – probably Bjorn Ironside, a skillful naval commander – is known to have raided the area around Paris in 857-59.
 Additionally, Ivar the Boneless and Ubbe were among the leaders of the ‘Great Heathen Army’.
 (Ivar is recorded as having died in Dublin in 873, and Ubbe to have been killed in battle in Devon in 878).